-To the Members of
+To The Members of ADVANCE MULTITECH LIMITED

-Report on the Standalone Financial Statements
+Report on the Financial Statements Opinion

-We have audited the accompanying these standalone financial statements of ADVANCEMULTITECH LIMITED("the Company") which comprise Balance Sheet as at March31 2017 the Statement of Profit and Loss and Cash Flow Statement for the year thenended and a summary ofthe significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of ADVANCE MULTITECH LIMITED(the Company) which comprise the Balance Sheet as at March 31 2021 and theStatement of Profit and Loss (including Other Comprehensive Income) the Statement ofChanges in Equity and the Statement of Cash Flows for the year then ended and a summary ofthe significant accounting policies and other explanatory information.

-Managements Responsibility for the Sandalone Financial Statements
+Management's Responsibility for the Financial Statements

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the financial statements.
+We believe that the audit evidence obtained by us is sufficient and appropriate toprovide a basis for our audit opinion on the financial statements.